publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptB/m__us_usc_t42_s247d.md

 [Pub.
 L. 107–188, title I, § 144(b)][/us/pl/107/188/s144/b], June 12, 2002, [116 Stat.
 630][/us/stat/116/630], provided that:

-> “The amendment made by subsection (a) \[amending this section\] applies to any public health emergency under section 319(a) of the Public Health Service Act \[subsec. (a) of this section\], including any such emergency that was in effect as of the day before the date of the enactment of this Act \[June 12, 2002\].
+> “The amendment made by subsection (a) \[amending this section\] applies to any public health emergency under section 319(a) of the Public Health Service Act \[[42 U.S.C.
+247d(a)][/us/usc/t42/s247d/a]\], including any such emergency that was in effect as of the day before the date of the enactment of this Act \[June 12, 2002\].
 In the case of such an emergency that was in effect as of such day, the 90-day period described in such section with respect to the termination of the emergency is deemed to begin on such date of enactment.”

 ----------